tekuma/documentation/curator-portal.md

 artist name that matches fields.artist.
 Further note that "match" for TEXT type columns is currently interpreted as existence of substring, independently of lowercase or uppercase.

+### Interpretations of particular search fields

+Fields that have non-obvious interpretations are described here.

+* w3c_color_list: list of RGB colors, each of which is one of the [W3C CSS colors](https://www.w3.org/TR/css3-color/).
+An artwork is said to match this field if it has no labels about W3C colors, or if the intersection of the set of given (query) colors and the set of W3C color labels of the artwork is nonempty.

 ## Other parts of the artwork db API